jpdevries/a11y-quiz/README.md

 PORT=8080 node server.js #http://localhost:8080
 ```

+_You can also just open `index.html` in a browser or from your local server, you just won't get the `.no-js` support provided by the Node server synchronous&nbsp;endpoint._

 ## HTML Semantics
 `<main>`, `<form>`, `<button>`, `<fieldset>`, `<legend>`, `<input>`, `<label>`, `<nav>`, and `<footer>` are all semantically used to construct the Accessibility Quiz document.
 Accessibly hidden text is used along with `aria-hidden` to read the full tag names of tags.
 For example "Heading Level 6" will be read aloud instead of&nbsp;`<h6>`.